semanticpy/owlreadyL/README.rst

 * Bugfixes:
   - Fix RecursionError when saving very deep ontologies to RDF/XML
   - Fix IRI of the form 'urn:uuid:...'
+  - Fix loading ontologies that modify an imported property

 Links